-Funding Principles

-Activity Distribution Cost/Benefit

-of Benefit (Intergenerational Action/Inaction of Seperate

-(user pays) Equity) (Exacerbator Pays) Funding

-Town Med Med High Med

-Centres ivied ivied Піgп ivieu
+Activity Funding Principles Distribution Period of Benefit Extent of Cost/Benefit of Benefit (Intergenerational Action/Inaction of Seperate (user pays) Equity) (Exacerbator Pays) Funding Town Med Med Lligh Med Centres ivied ivied High ivied

 This activity provides some degree of private good but there is also a significant element of public good.
 After allowing for any NZTA subsidy this activity will be funded 100% from a Targeted Roading Rate based on Capital Value and applied on a ward basis to all properties.